Hannah Pingree: Maine Legislature

 Pingree served four terms in the Maine House of Representatives from 2002 to 2010, representing the 36th district.
 During her legislative tenure, she served as Chair of the Committee on Health and Human Services and as a member of the Committee on Appropriations and Financial Affairs.
 Her legislative work focused on energy efficiency, housing, health care, and bipartisan budget initiatives.

 In her third term, Pingree was elected House Majority Leader (2006-2008) at age 30, becoming the third woman in Maine history to serve in the role.
-She was subsequently elected Speaker of the House from 2008 to 2010, serving at age 32 as the second woman in Maine history to hold the position.
+She was subsequently elected Speaker of the House from 2008 to 2010, serving at age 32 as the second woman in Maine history to hold the position, and the youngest woman to serve in that position in American history.
 In her final term (2008), she ran unopposed for reelection.

 Pingree co-sponsored legislation that became the Kid-Safe Product Act, which addressed toxic chemicals in household products.

 In 2009, while serving as Speaker, Pingree testified before a Congressional committee alongside her mother, advocating for national campaign finance reform based on Maine's Clean Elections system.

 In 2010, Time magazine included Pingree in its list of 40 leaders under 40, describing her as a "rising star of American politics."

 Post-legislative career

-After leaving the legislature, Pingree managed the family inn and restaurant, Nebo Lodge, and served on the North Haven Community School Board.
+After leaving the legislature, Pingree managed her mother and step-father's inn and restaurant, Nebo Lodge, and served on the North Haven Community School Board.
 She also served on the board of trustees of the Island Institute.
 She led fundraising campaigns to build an island community center, a new public school, and an elder-care facility on North Haven.
 She also managed North Haven Sustainable Housing, an organization that builds housing for year-round residents and island seniors, and hosted a weekly public affairs show on Maine Public Broadcasting Network.

 In 2012, when U.S. Senator Olympia Snowe announced her retirement, Pingree briefly considered running for her mother's congressional seat if Chellie Pingree had decided to run for the Senate.
 She collected signatures for a potential congressional campaign but ended her consideration when her mother decided against the Senate race.

 Pingree worked as a part-time consultant for Safer Chemicals, Safer Families, a national coalition advocating for better regulation of chemicals.
 On July 24, 2012, she testified before the United States Senate Committee on Environment and Public Works about chemical regulations, particularly flame retardants.

-In 2017, Pingree became a prominent advocate for Maine's ranked choice voting law, writing op-eds opposing legislative efforts to repeal the citizen-initiated measure and calling for its preservation.
+In 2017, Pingree became a prominent advocate for Maine's ranked-choice voting law, writing op-eds opposing legislative efforts to repeal the citizen-initiated measure and calling for its preservation.